Skip to main content

 Best for: Mid-market to enterprise teams (20+ people) who need customer feedback integrated with roadmapping

 Productboard remains the strongest option for connecting customer feedback to roadmap decisions.
 Its feature board, prioritization matrix, and customer-facing portal make it ideal for teams that want data-driven prioritization.
-It supports both feature-based and goal-oriented roadmap formats, which matters — the choice between these two approaches affects how your entire org thinks about delivery.
+It supports both feature-based and goal-oriented roadmap formats, which matters.
+The choice between these two approaches affects how your entire org thinks about delivery.

 Key features: Feedback portal, feature prioritization matrix, multiple roadmap views, Jira/Azure DevOps integration